firepress-org/themes-content/112_readiness/content_copywriting/pictures-and-albums.md

 ![](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/beauty-shots108.jpg)

-> **Best practice** — Export your pictures with a width of 1280px (*the height does not matter*) in JPG format.
-Compress them with [JPEGmini](http://www.jpegmini.com/app) to ensure your site is loading very quickly.
-We all hate waiting while seeing picture loading right ?
+> **Best practice** — **Export** your pictures with a width of 1280px (*the height does not matter*) in JPG format. **Compress** them with [JPEGmini](http://www.jpegmini.com/app) to ensure your site is stays snappy and load quickly.
+This is specially important for mobile users (which is now the majority of web traffic.
+Everyone hates for websites that are too heavy.

 ---